Hot Shit (song)

-"Hot Shit" is a song by American rappers Cardi B, Kanye West, and Lil Durk.
-It was released on July 1, 2022, by Atlantic Records as the third single for Cardi B's upcoming second studio album.
-The song was produced by Tay Keith and BanBwoi.
+"Hot Shit" is a song by American rapper Cardi B featuring fellow American rappers Kanye West, and Lil Durk.
+It was released on July 1, 2022, through Atlantic Records as a standalone single.
+The three rappers wrote the song alongside Pardison Fontaine and Bunny Wailer and with producers Tay Keith and BanBwoi.

 Background

 "Hot Shit" was first announced during a commercial that occurred during the BET Awards 2022.
 In an interview with Zane Lowe, Cardi B remarked that the song was "older than 'WAP'", with the original demo dating back to 2019.

 On June 26, 2022, Cardi B released a preview for the song on Twitter, adding that she had "another surprise" for her fans to be revealed the next day.
 The surprise was the cover art for "Hot Shit", as well as the announcement of the song's features, Kanye West and Lil Durk.
 On the song's cover art, Cardi B pays homage to rapper Lil' Kim.